A complete guide to mulching for a healthy, attractive landscape

 Erosion Prevention – Mulch reduces the impact of rain and wind, helping to keep soil in place.

-Visual Enhancement – A well-mulched area appears tidy, organised, and professionally maintained.
+Visual Enhancement – A well-mulched area appears tidy, organized, and professionally maintained.

-Mulch can be broadly categorized into organic and inorganic materials, each offering distinct advantages depending on the landscape’s needs.
+Mulch can be broadly categorised into organic and inorganic materials, each offering distinct advantages depending on the landscape’s needs.

 Made from natural materials that break down over time, organic mulch enriches the soil as it decomposes: